tobyweston/blog/source/_posts/2012-10-05-sending-messages-vs-method-invocation.md

 description: "What's the difference between sending an object a message and just invoking a method on an object?
 Why is a function difference than a method?"
 ---

-People often talk about sending a message in object-oriented langauges whilst others talk about invoking methods on objects?
+People often talk about sending a message in object-oriented languages whilst others talk about invoking methods on objects?
 What's the difference?
-Whilst we're there, what's the difference between a function and a method?
+Whilst we're on the topic, what's the difference between a function and a method?
 Is there a difference between an object reference and a pointer?
+What's a function pointer?

 <!-- more -->

-Languages with strong links to Smalltalk

-As well as some other interesting assertions like functions are different than methods and why references are different than pointers.

 ## Sending Messages

-The terminology of sending an object a message is partly historical.
-Languages like Smalltalk adopted it as a metaphor when working with obhects.
+The terminology of sending an a message to an object is partly historical.
+Languages like Smalltalk adopted it as a metaphor when working with objects.
 To understand why the metaphor is useful, we have to look at things before the advent of object oriented languages.
-In these dark times, procedural programming relied on subroutines (functions and procedures) to modify state.
-With no such concept of "objects", state was associated with data structures.
-So applying a function to a procedure would produce new state and applying a procedure would modify state.
-Simplistically speaking.
+In these days, procedural programming relied on subroutines (functions and procedures) to modify state.
+With no concept of "objects", state is simply associated with data structures.
+So applying a function to those structures would produce new state and applying a procedure would modify state.

-With the advent of "objects" that encapsulate state *and* behaviour, the messagine metaphore invites us to think about objects performing their own operations.
+With the advent of "objects" that encapsulate state *and* behaviour, the messaging metaphor invites us to think about objects performing their own operations.
 Objects communicate by sending each other *messages*.
-Instead of calling a method as you would a function in procedural programming, you send a message to an object requesting it to perform one of its methods [2].
+Instead of calling a method as you would a function in procedural programming, you send a message to an object requesting it to perform one of its methods.
 This allows us to think about *methods* in more abstract terms.
-Rather than think about data structures and the functions (and procedures) that affect them, we can focus on _behaviours_.
+Rather than think about data structures and the functions (and procedures) that affect them, we can focus on _behaviours_ [2].

-So, sending messages helps us think in object-oriented terms rather than procedural or functional terms.
+> So, sending messages helps us think in object-oriented terms rather than procedural or functional terms but there is also a more concrete, technical difference.

- Rather than tell an object to perform some action, traditionally implemented via efferial subroutines of functions or procedures, it's useful to think of it terms of asking the object itself

-requesting objects perform behaviours.
-It's a usful

-The difference between sending a message and calling methods is subtle.
-Sending a message usually results in a method being called but not always.
-The recieving object decides how to handle a message whilst a call to a method is a more static thing [1].
-In lanaguages like Java, the method lookup is still done, it's just done behind the schenes.
-By calling a method, for example, `apple.eat()`, the reference to `apple` allows this dynamic lookup.
+Sending a message means the receiving object decides how to handle a message whilst a call to a function (or procedure) is a more static thing [1].
+In lanaguages like Java, the function (or procedure) lookup is still done, it's just done behind the scenes at runtime.
+By calling a method, for example, `apple.eat()`, the reference to `apple` allows the JVM to associate the object `apple` with the procedure `eat`.
+This is called [dynamic dispatch](http://en.wikipedia.org/wiki/Dynamic_dispatch).

 It's very similar in concept (and in fact, implemented in some languages) as the distinction between functions and methods.

 ## Functions vs Methods

-Functions are class level operatation whereas methods are object level operations.

-Methods in Objective-C for example, are compiled down to C functions with additional parameters.
-One of which is the reciever.
-So, our method from above would produce a function `-(void) eat: (Apple*) apple`
+Functions and procedures are [subroutines](http://en.wikipedia.org/wiki/Subroutine) disassociated from the data they act upon.
+Methods on the other hand are subroutines associated with objects.
+Functions are class level subroutines whereas methods are object level subroutines.
+For example, a *method* in Objective-C, is compiled down to a C *function* with additional parameters, one of which is the receiver object.
+It associates the function with an object.
+Our method above would produce a function `-(void) eat: (Apple*) apple`.

+A C function is equivalent to a static class method in Java.

 http://stackoverflow.com/questions/3036330/method-vs-function-vs-procedure-vs-class

 [1] https://www.informit.com/articles/article.aspx?p=1568732
 [2] Object-Oriented Programming with Objective-C, Apple.